MaybeThisIsRu/bill-my-pocket/README.md

 * ISO compliant currency
 * A way to document services that no longer offer local pricing
 * Hero illustration - light/dark mode friendly
+* Mobile friendly tables
+* Favicon
+* content-description for each page